kranzuft/nodlim_old/index.md

 A Greeting for Interlopers
 ==========================

 > **NOTE**: This website is in a very early stage of development.
+It is best viewed on a Chromium-based browser.
 HTML exercises are currently under development.
 Stay up to date by following [@nodelimit][twit-nod].

 This website is a tool for you, the programmer, whether you're a student, teacher or hobbyist of computer programming.
-It provides study problems to support learning material, and aims to help consolidate previously learnt ideas.
+It provides study problems to support learning material, and aims to help consolidate previously learnt concepts.
 Exercises can be found [here][exercises].

 ## Covered Material